-It seems to be easier for people with art degrees to pronounce their profession to the world.
-This might be because there is a piece of paper that says you completed a curriculum to the satisfaction of an institution.
+It seems to be easier for people with art degrees, especially MFAs, to proclaim their profession to the world.
+This might be because there is a physical piece of paper that says you completed a curriculum to the satisfaction of an institution.

-There isn’t a governing body that confers the title of artist.
+There isn’t an official governing body that confers the title of artist on anyone.
 You don’t have to pass any state licensing boards or get certified.

 For most people, there is no turnkey moment when they say, “NOW I know I’m an artist.”
 It’s more of a slow, steady slog on the way to the title.

 This is why it can be difficult to introduce yourself when you are in the process of becoming.